-- Decreased dysgenesis syndrome: A syndrome involving cryptorchidism (undescended testicles), hypospadias (birth defect in which opening of urethra is on the underside of the penis instead of at the end), oligospermia (low sperm count) and testicular cancer
+- Decreased dysgenesis syndrome: A syndrome involving cryptorchidism (undescended testicles), hypospadias (a congenital disability in which the opening of the urethra is on the underside of the penis instead of at the end), oligospermia (low sperm count), and testicular cancer

 - Interference with sexual differentiation in utero

 - Impaired ovulatory cycles and polycystic ovary disease (PCOS)

 - Early or delayed puberty